Ruan propels Orlando City to 2-1 victory over Charlotte - NewsBreak

 Ruan propels Orlando City to 2-1 victory over Charlotte

+ORLANDO, Fla. — Fullback Ruan scored his third career MLS goal and added an assist during first-half stoppage time to lead Orlando City SC to a...www.wralsportsfan.com

-ORLANDO, Fla.
-(AP) — Fullback Ruan scored his third career MLS goal and added an assist during first-half stoppage time to lead Orlando City SC to a 2-1 victory over Charlotte FC on Saturday.
+ORLANDO, Fla. — Fullback Ruan scored his third career MLS goal and added an assist during first-half stoppage time to lead Orlando City SC to a...www.wralsportsfan.com

-Ruan staked Orlando City (5-3-2) to a 1-0 lead in the 16th minute and fed Faccundo Torres for a goal in the first minute of stoppage time for a 2-0 advantage.

-Christian Fuchs scored for Charlotte (3-6-1) in the 60th minute when he converted the club’s first penalty kick.
-The MLS newcomers are 0-5-1 on the road this season.

 Comments / 0